If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Adjustable Rate Terms

-Guaranteed Rate offers a helpful feature that not all lenders provide.
-On its mortgage rates page, you can see how much your loan will cost with zero discount points vs. one discount point.
+Rate offers a helpful feature that not all mortgage lenders provide.
+On its mortgage rates page, you can see how much your loan will cost with zero discount points versus one or two discount points.
 A mortgage discount point is prepaid interest.
-You pay a fee up front and the lender lowers the interest rate.
-A point usually costs 1% of your loan amount, and the discount is typically one eighth to one quarter of one percent off your mortgage rate.
+You pay a fee upfront and the lender lowers the interest rate.
+A point usually costs 1% of your loan amount, and the discount is typically one-eighth to one-quarter of one percent off your mortgage rate.
 The discount lasts for the life of the loan on a fixed-rate mortgage, or until the first rate adjustment on an adjustable-rate mortgage.
 If you don't keep the loan for at least a few years, paying for mortgage discount points might not make sense.

-If you're otherwise ready for homeownership, don't think that a lower credit score will necessarily prevent it.
-Guaranteed Rate offers mortgage loans that require a minimum credit score as low as 580.
-One is the VA loan (for service members, veterans, and some spouses), and the other is the FHA loan (for anyone).
+If you're otherwise ready for homeownership, don't assume that a lower credit score will necessarily prevent it.
+Rate offers VA loans (for service members, veterans, and some surviving spouses) that require a minimum credit score as low as 550.
+The lender also offers FHA loans (for anyone) with a minimum credit score of 560.

-Guaranteed Rate can help you learn more about the neighborhoods you're interested in.
-Click "Market research" from the dropdown menu on Guaranteed Rate's website to go to the "Know your neighborhood" page.
-Enter a zip code or city name to find out what letter grade the area earns.
+Rate can help you learn more about the neighborhoods you're interested in.
+Click "Housing market research" from the dropdown menu on Rate's website to go to the "Know your neighborhood" page.
+Enter a ZIP code or city name to find out what letter grade the area earns.
 The website returns detailed results, including market trends, population trends, and school data that can help inform your home search.

-You need a 620 FICO® Score for a conventional loan at Guaranteed Rate mortgage.
-For a jumbo loan, your credit score must be at least 700.
-You may qualify for a VA or FHA loan with a credit score of 580.
+You need a 620 FICO® Score for a conventional loan at Rate.
+For a jumbo loan, your credit score must be at least 660.
+You may qualify for a VA loan with a 550 credit score, or an FHA loan with a 560.

-Like most mortgage lenders, Guaranteed Rate charges higher interest rates to people with lower credit scores.
-On a $250,000 loan, a rate of 2.25% vs, 3% saves you more than $35,000 over the life of a 30-year loan.
-Follow our tips to improve your credit score before applying to help you qualify for a competitive interest rate.
+Like most mortgage lenders, Rate charges higher interest rates to people with lower credit scores.
+On a $250,000 loan, a rate of 7% versus 7.5% saves you more than $30,500 over the life of a 30-year loan.
+Follow our tips to improve your credit score before applying to help you qualify for a lower interest rate.

-Your debt-to-income ratio (DTI) should be no higher than 43% for most loans, but if it is higher, Guaranteed Rate mortgage may have an alternative loan that's appropriate for you.
+Your debt-to-income ratio (DTI) should be no higher than 43% for most loans, but if it is higher, Rate may have an alternative loan that's appropriate for you.

 To calculate your DTI, divide your monthly debt obligations (such as credit card payments and car payments) by your monthly pretax income, then multiply by 100.
 If the number you get is over 43, you might need to pay off some debt or look at alternative loans.

-Like many lenders, Guaranteed Rate charges a little more to refinance a mortgage compared to a purchase loan.
-But the rates are still extremely competitive and about the same as the national average.
-When we checked, Guaranteed Rate's refinance mortgage rate was about one tenth of a percent higher than the lowest rate for a purchase.
+Rate's refinance mortgage rates are competitive and are about the same as the national average.
+When we checked, Rate's refinance mortgage rate was a little lower than the purchase rate.

-Guaranteed Rate mortgage is a great choice for borrowers who want to conduct financial business online, including on mobile, from anywhere.
-Guaranteed Rate was an early pioneer in digital mortgage technology and remains at the front of the pack.
+You want digital convenience: Rate is a great choice for borrowers who want to conduct financial business online, including on mobile, from anywhere.
+Rate was an early pioneer in digital mortgage technology and remains at the front of the pack.
 The convenience factor is very high.
-And if you want the option to talk to someone in person, Guaranteed Rate has branches in most states and Washington, D.C.
+And if you want the option to talk to someone in person, Rate has branches in most states and Washington, D.C.

-Yes, Guaranteed Rate's rate for refinance loans is about the same as the national average.
+Yes, Rate's rate for refinance loans is about the same as the national average.

 You'll need a 620 credit score for a conventional loan and a higher score for a jumbo loan.
 If your score is lower, you might qualify for an FHA loan.
 If you're struggling to come up with a down payment, you can apply for financial assistance and a special loan program designed to help you become a homeowner.